Dementia Care Certificate of Completion

 Note: This program is designed to provide experience for non-health care professionals and family caregivers to better understand the disease and the social complexities that come with caring for someone experiencing a dementia.

-- Enhance your health and human service practice with practice and knowledge in dementia care
+- Enhance your health and human service practice with knowledge in dementia care

 - Apply healthy aging principles to care for older adults experiencing a dementia